You are here

-Countries that the U.S. has a trade surplus will have a flat 10% tariff rate.
-For the approximately 40 nations that the U.S. has a trade deficit, a baseline 15% tariff will be applied.
-The new tariff plan replaces the "reciprocal" tariffs that were established in April.
+Countries that the U.S. has a trade surplus with will have a flat 10% tariff rate on their products imported by the U.S. For the approximately 40 nations that have a trade deficit with the U.S., a baseline 15% tariff will be applied.
+The new tariff plan replaces the "reciprocal" tariffs that were announced in April.

 Adjusted tariff rates affecting bike-producing countries include Taiwan (20%), Vietnam (20%), Cambodia (19%), and Malaysia (19%).
 A senior Trump administration official said 26 of the deficit countries will face tariffs higher than the new 15% minimum, citing what the White House described as "excessive" trade imbalances.